marksweb/django-bleach/README.rst

 ``TextField``, and accepts all the same arguments as the default ``TextField`` does.

-The ``BleachField`` model field sanitises its value before it is saved to the database.
-When the model is retrieved from the database, field values are automatically marked safe so they can be rendered in a template without further intervention.
+The ``BleachField`` model field sanitises its value before it is saved to the database and is marked safe so it can be immediately rendered in a template without further intervention.

 In model forms, ``BleachField`` model field are represented with the ``BleachField`` form field by default.